Forensic Medical Bill Audits: An Invaluable Resource

 Path 3: Forensic Medical Bill Audit (The Gold Standard)

 - The Advantage: Patient empowerment and protection.
 Our forensic audit applies federally mandated billing standards to a client’s billing documents to determine which charges are allowable versus those which are not.
 Through uncovering non-conforming billing discrepancies, our clients gain the leverage required to have unsubstantiated charges removed from their medical bill.
 When leveraging our forensic billing report, our clients aren’t asking hospitals or clinics for a financial favor or a reduction based on socioeconomic status; they are demanding an accurate bill first and foremost.
-Our forensic audit also establishes which services on an itemized bill are legitimate IRS 213(d) deductible medical care expenses; this offers the ultimate protection in the event of an IRS audit.

 How a Forensic Audit Reduces Your Medical Bill

-2. Corrects Tactical “Upcoding.”
-Upcoding occurs when a hospital or clinic bills for a more expensive, complex level of service than actually provided (e.g., billing a routine ER visit as a “Level 5 Trauma”).
-Our audit identifies these inflated codes and flags them for removal if they can’t be substantiated with billingn entity clinical documentation.
+2. Corrects tactical “upcoding.”
+Upcoding occurs when a hospital or clinic bills for a more expensive, complex level of service than actually provided (e.g., billing a routine ER visit for the flu as a Level 5 trauma).
+Artificial intelligence assisted upcoding is on the rise among hospitals and is used to increse revenue.
+Upcoding is considered medical fraud by the United States Government Department of Justice.
+Our audit identifies these fradulent codes and flags them for removal.